 General health check: Medical assessment

-It's important to take good care of your health.
-If you are experiencing symptoms of illness or have many family members suffering from a specific disease, it makes sense to consider a general health check-up.
+It is important to take good care of your health.
+If you experience symptoms of illness or have many family members who suffer from a specific disease, it makes sense to consider a general health check.

-A medical examination should always be based on and adapted to the patient's needs to get the full picture of their health.
-However, there are some points to be aware of when getting a health check-up.
+A health check should always be based on and adapted to the patient's needs in order to get the full picture of their health condition.
+However, there are some points to be aware of when having a health check.
 Learn more about them here.

-A general health examination is a comprehensive medical professional evaluation that aims to assess a person's overall health status.
-The purpose of the examination is to identify early signs of disease, assess risk factors for future health problems and provide guidance for healthy lifestyle and prevention.
-The examination may vary depending on the age, gender, lifestyle and personal health risks of the individual patient.
+A general health check is a comprehensive medical professional evaluation that aims to assess a person's overall health.
+The purpose of the examination is to identify early signs of disease, assess risk factors for future health problems, and provide guidance for a healthy lifestyle and prevention.
+The examination may vary depending on the age, gender, lifestyle, and personal health risks of the individual patient.

 A health check can include: